hamsycodes/RansomwarePython-PoC/README.md

 # RansomwarePython-PoC

 Ransomware is a type of malicious software (malware) designed to block access to a computer system, its files, or its data until a sum of money (ransom) is paid.
 It often encrypts files or locks systems, making them inaccessible to the user.
-This is a Ransomware Simulation in Python.
+<br>This is a Ransomware Simulation in Python.
 It encrypts and decrypts the data (i.e. either a txt or png file) using a predefined key.
 If there is no key, encryption and decryption cannot be performed.

 <b> Components:
 <ol>